fleaflet/flutter_map/README.md

 ### Custom CRS

 By default flutter_map supports only WGS84 (EPSG:4326) and Google Mercator (EPSG:3857) projections.
 With the integration of [proj4dart](https://github.com/maRci002/proj4dart) any coordinate reference systems (CRS) can be defined and used.
-For more details visit [Custom CRS demo page](./example/lib/pages/custom_crs/Readme.md).

 Define custom CRS: